Treatment for Torn Rotator Cuffs

 If you are among the estimated two million adults that suffer from these injuries on average each year, you should contact an experienced orthopedic surgeon like Dr. Meier who can provide treatment, which often involves an arthroscopic shoulder procedure.

 The shoulder is a very important joint, and you will want it to heal correctly and in as timely a manner as possible.
-Contact Meier Orthopedic Sports and Regenerative Medicine today at 310.736.2793 to find out more information.
+Contact Meier Orthopedic Sports and Regenerative Medicine today at 310.736.2793 to find out more information on orthopedic services and sports medicine.

 The shoulder is a ball-and-socket joint: The ball, or head, of your upper arm bone fits into a shallow socket in your shoulder blade.
 Your shoulder joint is made up of three bones: